Technologicat/mcpyrate/README.md

 ### Importing macros

-In `mcpy`, macros are just functions.
+Just like in `mcpy`, in `mcpyrate`, macros are just functions.
 To use functions from `module` as macros, use a *macro-import statement*:

 ```python
 from module import macros, ...